KentenRoth/100DaysOfCode/README.md

 I took my computer apart tonight and gave it a good clean.
 Hope that fixes the issues or at the least calms them down.
 I will find out for sure tomorrow how it worked.

 ---

+Day 95

+Tonight was more of the course and covering state.
+The computer still had some issues so taking it apart and cleaning was not the fix that was needed.
+My last thing I am going to try is to swap the RAM out that I installed a couple years ago and go back to the RAM it came with.
+Hopefully that will solve the issues.
+If not then I guess I will just continue to deal with it until it gets really bad then switch to my laptop for coding or buy a new iMac.

+---